wowczarek/barser/README.md

 - User-friendly parser error output (line number / position, contents of the affected line)
 - Very loose and flexible input format
 - Support for C-style and Unix-style comments
-- Support for C-style multiline comments
+- Support for C-style multiline comments and multiline strings
 - Support for basic escape characters in quoted strings
 - Character classes and meanings all defined in a separate header file, `barser_defaults.h`
 - Basic operations on the resulting structure - searches, retrieving nodes, duplication, deletion, copying, moves, renaming
 - Dictionary walks with callbacks
 - Dictionary filtering with callbacks
 - Indexed operation ([red-black tree](https://github.com/wowczarek/rbt) based) or indexless
+- Switching from unindexed to indexed operation

 ## Todo / progress

 - Implement a good node hashing strategy **[done]**.
 Using xxhash of node name, XOR-mixed with parent's hash.
 Mixing works reasonably well - total of 22k collisions for citylots.js at 13M nodes, max nodes per hash 2.
-- Implement indexing of inserted tree nodes using a red-black tree index initially **[slow, but done]**
+- Implement indexing of inserted tree nodes using a red-black tree index (at least initially) **[slow, but done]**
 - Implement dynamic linked lists to deal with collisions (this is beyond the index and any collision resolving strategy - fast, non-crypto hashes WILL collide) **[done]**
 - Implement direct queries / node retrieval in the form of "/node/child/grandchild" **[done]** (trailing and leading "`/`"'s are removed)
 - Implement node renaming (and thus recursive rehashing) **[done]**